subquery/documentation/docs/quickstart/quickstart_chains/polkadot-humanode.md

 ## 1. Updating your GraphQL Schema File

-The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
-Hence, updating the GraphQL Schema file is the perfect place to start.
-It allows you to define your end goal right at the start.
+The `schema.graphql` file determines the shape of the data that you are using SubQuery to index, hence it's a great place to start.
+The shape of your data is defined in a GraphQL Schema file with various [GraphQL entities](../../build/graphql.md).

 Remove all existing entities and update the `schema.graphql` file as follows, here you can see we are indexing all transfers, bioauthentication events, and online validator nodes from Humanode: